-Things The Top Ranked Sites On Google Have In Common
+What Top Ranked Sites Have in Common

 What separates the heavyweights of the program rankings from everyone else?
 That’s an issue every good SEO constantly asks themselves as they appear to outrank sites that appear to dominate Google for each relevant keyword (like Wikipedia or WebMD).